Make a fluffy knitted bunny ears headband with this free knitting pattern and tutorial.

 You can use any size headband – for a child or adult.

 *Scroll down to see the free pattern below*

 Easter Bunny Ears

 This is a great Easter craft to make a quick and easy DIY bunny ears headband.

 I started off by buying a set of three pretty velvet headbands that cost about $1, they had bows on, so I ripped them off first.

-They were great colours, white, pink and grey, perfect for bunny ears, but it didn’t matter too much because I was going to cover the headband with yarn to match the ears.
+They were great colors, white, pink, and grey, perfect for bunny ears, but it didn’t matter too much because I was going to cover the headband with yarn to match the ears.

 The bunny ears that I made from the La Mia grey mohair boucle yarn turned out a bit stiffer and much better at standing up on their own.

-The white fluffy ears were much floppier, so I used some soft jewellery making wire to thread through so that they could hold their shape.
+The white fluffy ears were much floppier, so I used some soft jewelry-making wire to thread through so that they could hold their shape.

 This meant that they could also be bent and manipulated into different positions.